 Re-incarceration rates of the six-month follow-up period were similar for all release cohorts examined.
-The FY2020 release cohort has the lowest re-incarceration rate for the 12, 24 and 36-month follow-up periods.
-The FY2017 release cohort had the highest re-incarceration rates for all follow-up periods except for the six-month follow-up.
-For the FY2017 through FY2020 release cohorts, re-incarceration rates decreased in every follow-up period except for the six-month follow-up period.
+The FY2019 release cohort has the lowest re-incarceration rate for the 24 and 36-month follow-up periods.
+The FY2016 release cohort had the highest re-incarceration rates for all follow-up periods except for the six-month follow-up.
+The FY2020 release cohort has the lowest re-incarceration rates for the 12 and 18-month follow-up periods.
+For the FY2016 through FY2020 release cohorts, re-incarceration rates decreased in every follow-up period except for the six-month follow-up period.
 Each release follow-up period trended down for re-incarceration rates until FY2021 where the re-incarceration rate increased slightly for the six and 12-month follow-up periods.
-FY2022 also trended upwards at the 12-month follow up period.

 Re-incarceration rates are lower during follow-up years impacted by COVID-19 due to court closures and sentencing delays.